-Finally, the County notes that it intends to have a continuous and open dialogue with both the Monitor and HUD throughout the course of the implementation of the Stipulation so that those parties will have ongoing familiarity with the status of the County's progress at any given point in time.
+The County notes that it intends to have a continuous and open dialogue with both the Monitor and HUD throughout the course of the implementation of the Stipulation so that those parties will have ongoing familiarity with the status of the County's progress at any given point in time.
+As specific issues and questions of eligibility come up, the County has created a process of submitting questions to HUD and/or the Federal Monitor for clarification.
+The County notes the comments of the Federal Monitor in his July 7, 2010 Report to the Court, following the initial submission of the "Inquiries to Monitor" dated June 7, 2010, and will provide the additional information requested.
 The County may amend or adjust documentation produced in connection with this Implementation Plan from time to time due to circumstances which may trigger or warrant such adjustments, such as change of law or in consultation with the federal government.
 The County shall provide both the amended/adjusted document, along with an explanation of the rationale for such amendments/adjustments, as part of its regular quarterly reporting process under the Stipulation.

 Full time employee: Senior Assistant to the County Executive.
-Job responsibility: this person has the responsibility to oversee the FAH Settlement.
+Job responsibility: this person has the responsibility to oversee the Stipulation Implementation.